Workaholics are never really workaholics.

 - It’s why Arnold Schwarzenegger is still making movies.

 - It’s why Bill Gates is still making a difference.

-No one is addicted to work
+No one is ever a workaholic

 If you get paid for doing what you love, you may be a passion-aholic.
 You could be a joy-aholic or even a pleasure-aholic.
 But you’re not a workaholic.
 No one is addicted to working just for the sake of work.